Stéphan Aubé: Biography

 Stéphan Aubé started to study piano at the age of five.

 He studied at the Conservatoire à Rayonnement Régional of Boulogne-Billancourt, where he won first prize in Geneviève Ibanez's class, then at the Conservatoire à Rayonnement Régional of Paris with Billy Eidi and Pierre Reach.

 He also studied with Jacques Rouvier, Jean-Marc Luisada, Philippe Cassard, Géry Moutier, Pascal Devoyon, Georges Pludermacher, Jean-François Heisser and Maria Curcio and chamber music repertory with Paul Meyer and Éric Le Sage.

 In parallel, he studied ballet from age 8 to 16 with teachers such as Michelle Perrot, Evelyne Wolff and Jacqueline Moreau (from Opéra de Paris) at the Conservatoire à Rayonnement Régional of Boulogne-Billancourt.

 He holds a state diploma for vocal and instrumental accompaniment, and worked at Berlin University of the Arts (UdK) as pianist in Julie Kaufmann's opera singing class.

 He also works as a vocal coach and takes part in numerous lyric and musical performances, appearing on many stages and festivals.

 As a director, he worked for many French TV channels, including arte, France Télévisions, Mezzo TV, TV5 or for the Louisiana Museum of Modern Art (Denmark), the French label Abeille musique, the French sponsor Mécénat Musical Société Générale (for which he won several prices) and medici.tv, and for many labels, such as Universal Classics, Naïve Records, RCA Red Seal / Sony Music, and Outhere.

 He works regularly for the Berlin Philharmonic Digital Concert Hall and for the Louisiana Museum of Modern Art in Denmark.

 In 2013, he created the web platform Louisiana Music to present the musical clips he directed for the Louisiana Museum of Modern Art.

 In 2014, France Télévisions asked him to direct a concert conducted by John Eliot Gardiner (Monteverdi's Vespers) at the Chapelle royale of Versailles, one of the first concerts filmed in multicameras live in 4K (UHD) and binaural sound.

 Recently he directed a film on Bach's Goldberg Variations with pianist Alexandre Tharaud for Warner/Erato and arte for which he won the Echo Award (Germany) as Best DVD of the year 2016.

 In 2023, Stéphan Aubé was awarded the Opus Klassik in Germany for making the film Suites for a suffering world with German cellist Tanja Tetzlaff.
 The film was shown in many cinemas in Germany and was a huge hit with the public.

 In 2024, he is appointed as teacher of Audiovisual Analysis, Writing and Directing at the Conservatoire de Paris, where he will teach from September 2024.

+From September 2026, he holds the position of director and head of the Video Department at the Conservatoire National Supérieur de Musique et de Danse de Paris.

+Stéphan Aubé is the nephew of actor Jean-Claude Aubé and the son of actress Agnès Aubé.